 The NASDAQ Stock Market is one of the world’s largest and most prestigious stock exchanges, home to technology giants, innovative startups, and global leaders across industries.
-For companies looking to go public, NASDAQ offers not just visibility and liquidity, but also structured listing options that cater to different levels of corporate maturity and financial standing.

 Overview of the NASDAQ Market Tiers and Listing Criteria